-Table~\ref{table:TH_comparison} compares the $y$-displacement of point A and the Strouhal number to previous studies \cite{turek2006proposal,bhardwaj2012benchmarking,zhang2013three,tian2014fluid,lee2022lagrangian} for the two cases reported in the original work by Turek \& Hron.
+Table~\ref{table:TH_comparison} compares the $y$-displacement of point A and the Strouhal number ($\St$) to previous studies \cite{turek2006proposal,bhardwaj2012benchmarking,zhang2013three,tian2014fluid,lee2022lagrangian} for the two cases reported in the original work by Turek \& Hron.
+The Strouhal number is $\St=f D/\bar{u}$, in which $f$ is the oscillation frequency for the $y$-displacement of point A and $D$ is the diameter of the circular disk.
 We observe good agreement between values produced by the present method and previous work, reflected also in the periodic vertical ($y_{\text{A}}$) and horizontal ($x_{\text{A}}$) positions of point A at the tip of the tail.
 Note that the study by Lee and Griffith \cite{lee2022lagrangian} uses an exactly incompressible material for the beam.
 Fig.~\ref{fig:TH_RHO10} shows the dynamics of the beam and its deformation in the interaction with surrounding fluid with density ratio $\rhos_0/\rhof=10$ and the Reynolds number $Re=100$.
 Vorticity magnitudes and pressure contours are respectively shown in panels (a)--(b) and (c)--(d) for times after self induced periodic oscillations have developed in the structure and flow.
 Both vorticity and pressure contours indicate the periodic behavior downstream of the flow.

 As an additional verification test, we have explored the sensitivity of our results in the limit of the Poisson's ratio approaching $\nu \to 5$.
-Similar to the soft disk example in Sec.~\ref{subsubsec:soft_disc}, we choose two additional Poisson's ratios of $\nu=0.49$ and $\nu=0.4999$ along with the default $\nu=0.499$ and study the tip of the tail's position (point A in Fig.~\ref{fig:schematic-TH}) over time.
-For the case of $\nu=0.4999$, we choose a smaller $\dts$ by taking $\Ncycle=12$.
+Similar to the soft disk example in Sec.~\ref{subsubsec:soft_disc}, we choose two additional Poisson's ratios, $\nu=0.49$ and $\nu=0.4999$ along with the default $\nu=0.499$ and study the tip of the tail's position (point A in Fig.~\ref{fig:schematic-TH}) over time.
+For the case of $\nu=0.4999$, we maintain stability for the overall scheme by using a smaller $\dts$, which is achieved by taking $\Ncycle=12$.
+Notice that the fluid time step size $\dtf$ does not need to be reduced to accommodate this increase in the bulk modulus.
 As shown in Fig.~\ref{fig:TH_nu}, there is very little difference between all the three cases and in particular, there is an excellent agreement between the tip's position for $\nu=0.499$ and $\nu=0.4999$.